benchristel/process-to-processes/src/Fundamentals/Feeling.md

 To counter alienation - use {{link SharedOwnership}} (facilitated by {{link PairProgramming}}).
 Early in their life, alienating systems are often {{link KnowledgeSilo}}s where one person is the keeper of the keys.
 But when that person leaves the company or moves on to other projects, the system can keep going with _no one_ who really understands it or feels ownership of it.
 Such a system will keep on causing suffering until it dies.

 implications for both team work and software UX design

+## What Happens When A Team Of People Realizes Feeling Is Universal

+Christopher Alexander observed that feeling, in this sense, is not based on idiosyncratic opinions, but is mostly the same from person to person.

+When a whole team of people realizes that their feelings are all mostly the same, there is a kind of dramatic gelling that happens.
+They begin to trust each other, and to collaborate — not in a perfunctory, "my manager wants me to be collaborative" kind of way, but really, _truly_ to collaborate.
+They get interested in each others' ideas.
+They start having open dialogue and making decisions as a group.
+They start learning from each other.
+They become an unstoppable force.

+This is how the great cathedrals of Europe were built — a process that took generations and was the life's work of countless laborers and craftsmen.
+They were built by people who knew that their feeling was all the same.